Jessie Danielson: 2026 election

 On July 15, 2025, Danielson announced her candidacy for Secretary of State of Colorado in the 2026 election.
+However, in the Democratic primary election held June 30, 2026, she was defeated by Jefferson County clerk Amanda Gonzalez.

 Legislative career

 The bicameral Colorado General Assembly meets each January for a 120-day regular session.

 70th General Assembly

 After the 2014 general election, Colorado's 70th General Assembly convened on January 7, 2015, at which time Danielson was sworn in.
 The new Speaker of the House, Dickey Lee Hullinghorst, appointed Danielson to the following committees: